Deathspike/sonarr-monitor-specials/README.md

 # sonarr-monitor-specials

 A tool for [Sonarr](https://github.com/Sonarr/Sonarr) that periodically scans your library and **monitors "interesting" specials** so they show up as _missing_.
 By default, Sonarr's all-or-nothing approach means either monitoring every special and getting buried in fluff, or monitoring none and missing OVAs, movies, and other story-relevant extras.
-This tool takes the middle ground, monitoring the ones likely worth your time so you can choose to grab them or unmonitor them.

-## How

-This tool scans your Sonarr library on a schedule and checks each special's runtime.
-When it's at least half the length of a normal episode, it's marked as monitored so it appears as _missing_.
-From there, you choose whether to grab it or unmonitor it, and this tool will never change that choice.
-This simple heuristic surfaces OVAs, movies, and other story-relevant extras while skipping most of the fluff.
-Sure, it's not perfect and might still flag a few you don't care about, but it's a far better trade-off than Sonarr's default all-or-nothing approach.
+This tool takes the middle ground by monitoring specials that run at least half the length of a normal episode.
+Sure, it's not perfect and might still monitor a few you don't care about, but it's a far better trade-off than Sonarr's defaults.

 ## Quick Start